Cigars for Dummies

 Robusto- 4 ½ -5”

 You can forget about the names though.
 You need only to go to the cigar store and tell your new tobacconist that you are a new cigar enthusiast and you are trying to find the right cigar for you.
-He will make some suggestions in order to figure out your draw style and taste preference.
-Don’t be worried if the choices seem extreme from each other, he knows what he is doing.
+He or she will make some suggestions in order to figure out your draw style and taste preference.
+Don’t be worried if the choices seem extreme from each other, they know what they are doing.
+At first you will not have any idea what your ideal stogie is so there is a necessary trial and error period in which you will smoke some cigars that you do not like, others that you love, and some that will grow on you after repeated tastes.
+Try to remember that this is a leisure activity and shouldn't be stressful at all.
+Have a little fun!

 Becoming a true connoisseur of the stogie

-The color of the leaf, or wrap, will vary depending on the manufacturer, the style of cigar it is and even the region it was grown in.
+The color of the leaf, or wrap, will vary depending several factors: the manufacturer, the style of cigar it is and the region it was grown in.
 This will help you distinguish between the strengths and tastes that each cigar is likely to have.
 The general rule is: the darker the leaf, the stronger the cigar.
 It rates like wine on the body and flavor scale.
-Connoisseurs taste the intake, the exhale, and the after aroma of the tobacco to declare quality, but that kind of ability won’t come right away, if it comes at all.
+Connoisseurs taste the intake, the exhale, and the after aroma of the tobacco to declare quality, but that kind of ability won’t come right away to most smokers, if it comes at all.

 Before you can light your new cigar you have to cut the head, or the mouthpiece.
 There will be a cap around the end that is both keeping the cigar together and closing off the end.
 This cap is made from the piece of leaf that is remaining when the cigar was rolled; it is visible upon inspection of the head.
-Find this cap and be sure that when you cut you do not go above this area or your stogie will unravel.
-There are now cutters that can ensure you never go above the cap, one style punches a small hole in the end of the head and retracts a small core that is ejected.
-It is perfect, really.
-Others cut a wedge-shaped fraction of an inch off each time, while the traditional guillotine cutters and scissors are still available.
-The scissors are elegant but cumbersome to carry.
+Find this cap and be sure that when you cut you do not go above this area or your stogie will annoyingly unravel.
+There are now cutters that can ensure you never go above the cap, one style punches a small hole in the end of the head and retracts the small core that is ejected.
+This is aptly named a 'punch' cut.
+Another cutting style is the 'wedge' or 'V' cut which takes a triangular-ish portion of the head off.
+Of course, the traditional guillotine cutters and scissors are still available and will produce a strait cut across the tip of the head.
+The scissors are an elegant option but cumbersome to carry.

 How to properly light a cigar